-Staples outperformed the index by 102 basis points due to security selection and contributed 134 basis points in absolute terms.
-Our holdings rose 15.7% for the quarter, strongly outperforming the benchmark's holdings, which declined 2.5%.
+Staples outperformed the index by 85 basis points due to security selection and contributed 139 basis points in absolute terms.
+Our holdings rose 20.5% for the quarter, strongly outperforming the benchmark's holdings, which gained 7.6%.
 The sector's outperformance came from a handful of stocks.
-One being a cosmetic/beauty supplier, which reported 78% revenue growth, 223% earnings growth and an impressive earnings surprise and guidance raise, resulting in a 39% stock gain.
-Two specialty beverage companies gained 60% and 38%, respectively, while posting strong earnings surprises.
-These gains and others were offset by modest declines in a couple food and beverage holdings.
+One being a cosmetic/beauty supplier, which reported 78% revenue growth, 223% earnings growth, an impressive earnings surprise and guidance raise, resulting in a 39% stock gain.
+A specialty beverage company gained nearly 60% while posting strong earnings surprise.
 We continue to maintain an overweight in the sector due to the attractiveness of multiple holdings with strong brands which are gaining share in large markets.